 Definition of GST

-Goods and Services Tax (GST) is a comprehensive, multi-stage, destination-based tax levied on value addition at every stage of the supply chain.
+Goods and Services Tax (GST) is a broad, multi-stage and destination-based tax levied on value addition at every stage of the supply chain.
 It aims to replace multiple indirect taxes and establish a uniform taxation structure across India.
 GST applies to both goods and services.
 Whether you are a businessman, accounts executive, student, or consumer, it is important to understand the different GST return categories for proper filing of GSTR-1, e-invoice applicability, and accurate accounting.

 GST Rates